 How: From Setup, in the Quick Find box, enter High-Velocity Sales, and then select High-Velocity Sales.
 Use the Email Tracking option to turn email tracking on or off.

 Turning email tracking off for High-Velocity Sales also turns email tracking off for all emails sent from Lightning Experience.
-If your reps use the Outlook or Gmail integrations with Inbox, use the Email Tracking option in the Salesforce Inbox setup page to turn email tracking off in the integrations.
+If your reps use the Outlook or Gmail integrations with Inbox, use the Email Tracking option in the Inbox setup page to turn email tracking off in the integrations.

 7. See Sales Cadence and Rep Performance at a Glance

-Sales managers now can use Einstein Analytics performance dashboards to quickly see customer engagement and how the sales reps are doing at work with Salesforce Sales Cloud Summer ’20 feature.
+Sales managers now can use Einstein Analytics performance dashboards to quickly see customer engagement and how the sales reps are doing at work with Sales Summer ’20 feature.
 For ex, managers can now view how many sales cadences are in progress, with detailed call & email response statistics.
 They can also see how effectively sales reps are working throughout their sales cadences.

 Why: With the Engagement Performance dashboard, managers can now see the prospect engagement statistics for calls and emails, sorted by sales cadence, sales rep, date range, or any combination.